Skip to main content

 To exercise any of your rights described in this Notice, or if you have questions about our privacy practices, please contact our Privacy Officer at:

-Open Water Rx LLC — Privacy Officer Cape Coral, Florida Email: info@openwaterrx.com
+Open Water Rx LLC, Privacy Officer Cape Coral, Florida Email: members@openwaterrx.com

 If you believe your privacy rights have been violated, you may file a complaint with us or with the U.S. Department of Health and Human Services Office for Civil Rights: